EternityForest/Acorns/README.md

 ### Acorns.loadProgram(const char * code, const char * id)

 Loads some source code into a new program, replacing any old one with that ID, and immediately runs it in a background thread pool thread.

+### Acorns.runProgram(const char * code, const char * id)

+Loads some source code into a new program, replacing any old one with that ID, and immediately runs it synchronously in the calling thread.

 ### Acorns.loadFromFile(const char * fn)
 Load a file as a new program.
 The progam ID will be the basename of the file.